browserengineering/book/book/scheduling.md

 *setInterval*: [`setInterval`][setInterval] is similar to `setTimeout` but runs repeatedly at a given cadence until [`clearInterval`][clearInterval] is called.
-Implement these.
+Implement these APIs.
 Make sure to test `setInterval` with various cadences in a page that also uses `requestAnimationFrame` with some expensive rendering pipeline work to do.
 Record the actual timing of `setInterval` tasks; how consistent is the cadence?

 [setInterval]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval
 [clearInterval]: https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/clearInterval

 *Task timing*: Modify `Task` to add trace events every time a task executes.
+You'll want to provide a good name for these trace events.
+One option is to use the `__name__` field of `task_code`, which will get the name of the Python function run by the task.

-*Clock-based frame timing*: Right now our browser schedules the next animation frame to happen exactly 16ms later than the first time `set_needs_animation_frame` is called.
-However, this actually leads to a slower animation frame rate cadence than 16ms, for example if `render` takes say 10ms to run.
-Can you see why?
+*Clock-based frame timing*: Right now our browser schedules each animation frame exactly 16ms after the previous one completes.
+This actually leads to a slower animation frame rate cadence than 16ms.
 Fix this in our browser by using the absolute time to schedule animation frames, instead of a fixed delay between frames.
 You will need to choose a slower cadence than 16ms so that the frames don't overlap.

 *Scheduling*: As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 16ms as possible, and also to avoid task starvation.
-Implement a task scheduler with a priority system that balances these two needs.
+Implement a task scheduler with a priority system that balances these two needs: prioritize rendering tasks and input handling, and deprioritize tasks that ultimately come from JavaScript APIs like `setTimeout`.
 Test it out on a web page that taxes the system with a lot of `setTimeout`-based tasks.

 *Threaded loading*: When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
 This is unnecessarily slow, especially on a bad network.
 Instead, make your browser sending off all the network requests in parallel.
-It may be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the other thread completes.
-This way your `load` method can block until all network requests are complete.
+You must still process resources like styles in source order, however.
+It may be convenient to use the `join` method on a `Thread`, which will block the thread calling `join` until the thread being `join`ed completes.

 *Networking thread*: Real browsers usually have a separate thread for networking (and other I/O).
 Tasks are added to this thread in a similar fashion to the main thread.
 Implement a third *networking* thread and put all networking tasks on it.

-*Fine-grained dirty bits*: at the moment, the browser always re-runs the entire rendering pipeline if anything changed.
-For example, it re-rasters the browser chrome every time (which chapter 11 didn't do).
-Add separate dirty bits for raster and draw stages.[^layout-dirty]

-[^layout-dirty]: You can also try adding dirty bits for whether layout needs to be run, but be careful to think very carefully about all the ways this dirty bit might need to end up being set.

 *Optimized scheduling*: On a complicated web page, the browser may not be able to keep up with the desired cadence.
 Instead of constantly